JimDesu/basis-lang/README.md

   | ...                         ; if and only if the prior recovery fails, then this runs
 ```

-The other exception is syntactic sugar around variable assignment (see below).
+The other exception is syntactic sugar around variable assignment (see the operators section below).
 Variables are assigned via the "<-" operator, with the variable on the left hand side, and the expression within parentheses on the right hand side.
 In this case, if the first command executed fails, a fallback can be designated
 ```
 .var v <- (divide: 7, 0 | 1)    ; if the first command fails, then v will be assigned the value 1